-Like most designers my age, I grew up drawing, and then we got a computer.
+Like most designers my age, I grew up drawing.
 But my father worked in advertising, so I also grew up with press-and-peel Letraset, stock art catalogs, and rides to drop off camera-ready art at trade journals.
-When my friends were playing with Microsoft Paint, I was trapping colors in Illustrator.
-When they took jobs bagging groceries, I was making print ads and maintaining the website of an award-winning weekly newspaper.
+While my friends bagged groceries, I was designing print ads and maintaining the website of an award-winning weekly newspaper.

-The professional advantages of my early years left me free to explore whatever interested me in college.
-The degrees I chose laid the groundwork for a return to school, six years later, right as the long-rumored recession settled in.
-I left a good job to chase down a few theories about technology and creative culture and how they change the ways we see ourselves.
+My early advantages freed me to explore whatever interested me in college.
+The degrees I chose laid the groundwork for a return to school, to chase down theories about technology and creative culture and how they shape the ways we see ourselves.

 With the front-end as a focus, I’m happy jumping in wherever there’s need, from graphic and UI design to LAMP and Rails development.
 I’m intuitive and have a knack for translating technical concepts to clients.